pars-linux/uludag/kde/kaptan/help/en/main_help.rst

 The menu that helps you to select which wall paper you want to set your desktop.

-With **Browse Wall Paper** button, you can select wall paper from personal files.
+With **Browse WallPaper** button, you can select wall paper from personal files.

 Search
 ------